minjilee-purdue/minjilee-purdue.github.io/README.md

 ## <a id="About Me"></a>About Me

-As my name suggests, I am originally from Seoul, South Korea, and I also had the opportunity to live in Japan for a time.
+I am originally from Seoul, South Korea, and I also had the opportunity to live in Japan for a time.
 In 2016, during my senior year as an undergraduate student, I had the privilege of visiting Purdue University as part of a visiting scholar program.
 That experience left a lasting impression on me, and I was excited to return to Purdue after being offered a Research Assistantship and admission to the graduate program.

 For my master’s thesis, I designed an intelligent zipper robot that integrated a machine learning algorithm to determine the optimal operational threshold based on sensor data collected from individuals with physical disabilities.
 The system leveraged real-time input to adapt its behavior, enhancing both performance and usability for users with varying levels of physical ability.
 This research combined robotics, human-centered design, and algorithmic decision-making to support more inclusive assistive technologies.